 Tune into this episode of THE Q.PSIENCE PROJECT on Wednesday, 4.11.18 at 6pm E | 3pm P:

-PROF. WICKRAMASINGHE is the director of the Centre for Astrobiology at the University of Buckingham, co-founder and Board member of the Institute for the Study of Panspermia and Astroeconomics, the editor-in-chief of the Journal of Astrobiology and Outreach, professor of applied mathematics and astronomy, and carries the distinction of having taught at the University College Cardiff as well as the University of Cambridge.
+PROF. CHANDRA WICKRAMASINGHE, Ph.D. is the director of the Centre for Astrobiology at the University of Buckingham, co-founder and Board member of the Institute for the Study of Panspermia and Astroeconomics, the editor-in-chief of the Journal of Astrobiology and Outreach, and carries the distinction of having taught at the University College Cardiff as well as the University of Cambridge.
+For the most comprehensive and up to date information on panspermia research and findings: panspermia.org.